oliviaAB/sismonr/docs/index.md

 ```
 Each edge in the network is characterised by the following parameters:

 - `from`: ID of the regulator gene.
-Note that for the edge 15, the regulator is not a gene but a regulatory complex (identifiable by its ID starting with `'C'`);
+Note that for the edge at row 15, the regulator is not a gene but a regulatory complex (identifiable by its ID starting with `'C'`);
 - `RegBy`: type of regulator (`"PC"` for a protein-coding regulator, `"NC"` for a noncoding regulator and `"C"` for a regulatory complex);
 - `to`: ID of the target gene;
-- `TargetReaction`: type of the regulation, i.e. which expression step of the target is controlled?
-An edge for which `TargetReaction = "TC"` represents a regulation of transcription, etc (see the [Abbreviations](#abbreviations) section);
+- `TargetReaction`: type of the regulation, i.e. which expression step of the target is controlled.
+For example an edge for which `TargetReaction = "TC"` represents a regulation of transcription, etc (see the [Abbreviations](#abbreviations) section);
 - `RegSign`: sign of the regulation (`"1"` for an activation and `"-1"` for a repression).
 Edges corresponding to the regulation of RNA or protein decay always have `RegSign = "1"`, meaning that the regulator increases the decay rate of the target.

-This shows the global GRN, with the different types of regulations.
+The `edge` dataframe shows the global GRN, with all the different types of regulations.
 The element `mosystem` of the `insilicosystem` object contains the same edges but grouped by type of regulation:
 ```r
 > names(mysystem$mosystem)